-Process in Dimensional Modeling Examples of Process Applied to Specific Data Phrasing the business problems to be understood and solved.
-How does customer satisfaction affect revenue?How can we improve customer satisfaction?
+Process in Dimensional Modeling Examples of Process Applied to Specific Data understood and solved. revenue?How can we improve customer satisfaction?
 Identifying quantifiable measures of interest, Key Performance Indicators (KPIs), and metrics.
 RevenueCustomer survey resultsRepeat customers Identifying variables that are thought to influence those measures.
 Interactions between the customer and business Quality of the product or service Preferences of individual customers Organizing those variables into dimensional hierarchies.
 Product dimension with levels for Line, Category, Product, and SKU Store Location dimension with levels for Country, State, City Expressing those measures and variables in cubes and dimensions.
 Dimensions - Store location, Products, Time, Customers, CRM cases Cubes - Sales, Accounts, Surveys Measures - Satisfaction Score, Number of Interactions, Number of Transactions, Prices, Size of Transactions, Revenues Mapping the source data into a schema for analysis.
 FoodMart source data> foodmart.xml Making queries whose answers provide analytical insight.
-What are the average Satisfaction Scores and Size of Transactions for each store by month?
-Why does the September Revenue appear to be an outlier for stores in Florida, although the Satisfaction Scores are within the normal range?
+What are the average satisfaction Scores and Size of Transactions for each store by month?
+Why does the September Revenue appear to be an outlier for stores in Florida, although the Satisfaction Scores are within the Process in Dimensional Modeling Examples of Process Applied to Specific Data --------------------------------- --- normal range?
 Why are the Satisfaction Scores and Number of Repeat Transactions consistently lower for one particular store than the average across the business?

-5.1.3 Applying the Model
+Applying the Model